-- 1 Perform one of the following actions:

-- Press the preprogrammed Info button.

-- <or> to Info and press the Menu Select button directly below Info.

-- 3 Perform one of the following actions:

-- Press the Menu Select button directly below Edit to edit the current Soft ID. - Press the Menu Select button directly below Back to return to the previous screen.
+- 1 Perform one of the following actions: - Press the preprogrammed Info button. - for to Info and press the Menu Select button directly below Info. - 2 or to Soft ID and press the Menu Select button directly below Se1.
+The display shows the current Soft ID. - 3 Perform one of the following actions: - Press the Menu Select button directly below Edit to edit the current Soft ID. - Press the Menu Select button directly below Back to return to the previous screen.